GatoGraphQL/GatoGraphQL/README.md

 # PoP

-This is a monorepo containing several projects.
+PoP is a monorepo containing several projects.

 ## The GraphQL API for WordPress plugin